keithito/SimpleAnimation/README.md

 ```
 <img src="screenshots/customShake.gif" width="240" height="212">

-SimpleAnimation is written in Swift 3.
+SimpleAnimation is written in Swift 3, but older versions can be used with Swift 2.

 ## Installation